suchmememanyskill/CssLoader-ThemeDb/.github/pull_request_template.md

 - [ ] This theme is under 10MB in size and uses the least disk space possible.
 - [ ] This theme's preview image does not include text unless it is necessary to describe changes that can be made.
 - [ ] This theme is safe for work and does not contain any sexual, drug-related, or profane content.
-- [ ] This theme, if it uses css variables, prefixes said variables with a unique identifier
+- [ ] This theme prefixes any CSS variables with a unique identifier.

 Check one box.
 - [ ] I am not bundling a part of another theme with this theme to encourage mixing and matching themes.